What Life Is Like When Corn Is Off the Table

 When Christine Robinson was first diagnosed with a corn allergy 17 years ago, she remembers thinking, “No more popcorn, no more tacos.
 I can do this.”

 Then she tried to put salt on her tomatoes.
 (Table salt has dextrose, a sugar derived from corn.)
 She tried drinking bottled iced tea.
 (It contains citric acid, which often comes from mold grown in corn-derived sugar.)
-She tried bottle water.
+She tried bottled water.
 (Added minerals in some brands can be processed with a corn derivative.)
 She ultimately gave up on supermarket meat (sprayed with lactic acid from fermented corn sugars), bagged salads (citric acid, again), fish (dipped in cornstarch or syrup before freezing), grains (cross-contaminated in processing facilities), fruits like apples and citrus (waxed with corn-derived chemicals), tomatoes (ripened with ethylene gas from corn), milk (added vitamins processed with corn derivatives).
-And that’s not even getting to all the processed foods made with high fructose corn syrup, modified food starch, xanthan gum, artificial flavorings, corn alcohol, maltodextrin—all of which are or contain derivatives of corn.
+And that’s not even getting to all the processed foods made with high-fructose corn syrup, modified food starch, xanthan gum, artificial flavorings, corn alcohol, maltodextrin—all of which are or contain derivatives of corn.

 “It’s such an useful plant,” Robinson says of corn.
 “It can be made into so very, very many things that are, from my perspective, trying to kill me.”

 Corn allergies are relatively rare, and ones as severe as Robinson’s are rarer still.
 (Many people unable to eat whole corn can still tolerate more processed corn derivatives.)
 But to live with a corn allergy is to understand very intimately how corn is everywhere.
-Most of the 14.6 billions bushels of corn grown in the U.S. are not destined to be eaten on the cob.
+Most of the 14.6 billion bushels of corn grown in the U.S. are not destined to be eaten on the cob.
 Rather, as @SwiftOnSecurity observed in a viral corn thread, the plant is a raw source of useful starches that are ubiquitous in the supply chain.

 It’s not just food.
-Robinson told me is she is currently hoarding her favorite olive oil soap, which she had been using for 17 years but recently went out of stock everywhere.
+Robinson told me she is currently hoarding her favorite olive oil soap, which she had been using for 17 years but recently went out of stock everywhere.
 (A number of soap ingredients like glycerin can come from corn.)
 She’s been reading up on DIY soapmaking.
 A year ago, the brand of dish soap she liked was reformulated to include citric acid, so she had to give up on that, too.
 And navigating the hospital with a corn allergy can be particularly harrowing.
 Corn can lurk in the hand sanitizer (made from corn ethanol), pills (made with corn starch as filler), and IV solutions (made with dextrose).
 A couple years ago, she went to see a specialist for a migraine, and her doctor insisted she get an IV that contained dextrose.

 “And while in the midst of a migraine I had to argue with a doctor about the fact I really could not have a dextrose IV,” she says.
 In the moment, she realized how absurd it was for her to be telling a world-class specialist to change her treatment.